Outdoor Play

 You don’t have to spend big bucks to make fall weekends special.

-Plant B: Get Active
+Plan B: Get Active

 6. Walk to town with the kids.
 Choose a colorful route and gather interesting leaves along the way.
 Get to know the area.
-Stop for a warm-me-up cup of hot chocolate, and check out the high-school football game or youth-soccer match.
+Stop for a warm-me-up cup of hot chocolate and check out the high school football game or youth soccer match.

 7. Scout out new-to-you, wide-open spaces where kids can hop, skip, jump and run around safely.
-Try a county park, basketball court or a local middle school or high school track.
+Try a county park, basketball court, or a local middle school or high school track.

 8. Commune with nature.
 Take a hike and follow a gentle path—or head for high ground to look for points of interest.
 Been there and done that?
 Head for the hills in another town.